 AI takes attribution to the next level by replacing static rules with dynamic, data-driven learning.
 Instead of applying fixed formulas, AI continuously updates attribution models based on real-time customer behavior, ensuring more accurate credit assignment [6].

-Here’s a real-world example: In June 2024, a major online retailer integrated AI across its website, mobile app, email, and social media platforms.
-AI insights revealed that social media interactions had a significant impact on purchases, leading to a 20% increase in sales.
+Here’s a real-world example: In June 2024, a major online retailer integrated AI across its website, mobile app, email, and YouTube platforms.
+AI insights revealed that YouTube interactions had a significant impact on purchases, leading to a 20% increase in sales.
 Similarly, a financial services company used AI to discover that email campaigns had higher conversion rates, prompting a budget reallocation that improved conversions by 15% [7].

 "AI is not just an incremental improvement; it's a paradigm shift." – Rian Sigvaldsen, Owner, Pro Q [6]